 Mother’s Day is all about an expression of love and gratitude, You can show Mom how much you appreciate her with a thoughtful and inexpensive gift that she will treasure.

-- We filmed a “talk show” and interviewed family members as guests.
+- Last year, we filmed a “talk show” and interviewed family members as guests.
 The grandchildren spoke about grandma and what makes her so special.
 The older kids interviewed her and asked her to tell about her childhood.
 We made copies for everyone and it will be a treasured keepsake.

 Here are some easy DIY Mother’s Day gifts you and the kids can make: